Berlin's Club der Visionäre damaged in blaze | DW | 15.06.2019

 The cause of the fire was not immediately clear, Germany's DPA news agency said.

 Club der Visionäre is a popular spot for locals and visitors looking to experience Berlin's nightlife.
-The 400 square meter (4,306 square feet) venue, situated in the party district of Kreuzberg, features outdoor dancefloors and a wooden terrace looking out to the Spree river.
+The 400-square-meter (4,306-square-foot) venue, situated in the party district of Kreuzberg, features outdoor dancefloors and a wooden terrace looking out on the Spree Canal.

-Many well-known DJ have performed at the club, which plays techno, house and electro music.
+Many well-known DJs have performed at the club, which plays techno, house and electronic music.

-A Japan-themed party was held in the club on Friday evening under the slogan "Kisses from Tokyo," according to Berlin's daily Tagesspiegel newspaper.
+A Japan-themed party was held in the club on Friday evening under the slogan "Kisses from Tokyo," according to the Berlin daily Der Tagesspiegel.

 Every evening, DW sends out a selection of the day's news and features.
 Sign up here.